oroinc/documentation/user/concept-guides/content-management/web-catalog.rst

 .. note:: Keep in mind that, initially, the system takes the default values from the :ref:`routing settings <sys--config--sysconfig--websites--routing>` in the system configuration.
 However, once a user adjusts the values in the **commerce_main_menu**, the system starts adhering to these modified values, subsequently updating the storefront menu accordingly.
 This way, the menu configured to start from the *Building & Hardware* content node set in the system configuration will be overridden with the *Smart Home* content node set in the **commerce_main_menu**.

   .. image:: /user/img/concept-guides/web-catalog/nav-root-options.png
-     :alt: Illustrating that the navigation root configured from the Frontend menu supersedes the one set under system configuration.
+     :alt: Illustrating that the navigation root configured from the Storefront menu supersedes the one set under system configuration.

 You can also add promo images to the menu and add links to them.
 In the screenshot below, the image is created as a new menu item with target type URI and placed 2 levels deep in the tree.